Translate patents better faster

 What is IP.Translator and which benefits does it offer?

-The currently available version allows translations from English into German and from German into English.
-Further languages are on the roadmap.
-In case of interest in collaborating on further languages by provision of training data, please contact us via firstname.lastname@example.org
+The current version allows translations from English to German and from German to English.
+Further languages and fields of application such as the translation of office communications and submissions are on our roadmap.
+In case of interest in collaborating on further languages by provision of training data, please contact us via email@example.com

 Conventional computer translation software often does not translate individual terms consistently throughout a patent document and fitting to its specific technical field.